Debby Ryan: Career

-Ryan began appearing in various television commercials in her early teenage years.
+Ryan began appearing in television commercials in her early teen years.
 In 2006 she made her television debut on the show Barney & Friends.
-Ryan's first film role was in 2007 as a guest character in Barney: Let's Go to the Firehouse, she played the role of a teenager.
+Her first film role was in 2007 as a guest character in Barney: Let's Go to the Firehouse.
 She appeared in several commercials for iDog and various board games; she was in an iDog Dance commercial in 2008.
-Ryan also had a major role in the Metro-Goldwyn-Mayer feature film The Longshots as Edith.
-Ryan played one of the main characters, Bailey Pickett, on the Disney Channel Original Series, The Suite Life on Deck, which is a sequel to the hit Disney Channel series, The Suite Life of Zack & Cody.
-The series's pilot aired on September 26, 2008 in the United States and it became the most watched series premiere in Canada on the Family channel.
-The character is a very intelligent girl who boarded the ship to leave the fictional town of Kettlecorn, Kansas because she hated the fact that the town is so small.
-The series was 2008's number one top scripted television series for teens, beating the veteran series Hannah Montana and Wizards of Waverly Place in the ratings.
-The series was also 2009's top rated scripted series, outpacing other teenage shows.
+She also had a major role in the Metro-Goldwyn-Mayer feature film The Longshots as Edith.
+She played one of the main characters, Bailey Pickett, on the Disney Channel Original Series, The Suite Life on Deck, a sequel to the hit Disney Channel series The Suite Life of Zack & Cody.
+The series's pilot aired on September 26, 2008 in the United States, and was the most-watched series premiere in Canada on the Family channel.
+It was 2008's #1 scripted television series for teens, beating the veteran series Hannah Montana and Wizards of Waverly Place in the ratings.
+It was also 2009's top-rated scripted series, outpacing other teenage shows.

-In 2009, Ryan landed a starring role in the independent feature film, What If..., alongside Kevin Sorbo and Kristy Swanson.
-The film was shot in Grand Rapids and Manistee, Michigan in July 2009 and was released in theaters on August 20, 2010.
-The film is produced by Pure Flix Entertainment and centers on a Christian family.
+In 2009, Ryan landed a starring role in the independent feature film What If..., alongside Kevin Sorbo and Kristy Swanson.
+Shot in Grand Rapids and Manistee, Michigan in July 2009, it was released in theaters on August 20, 2010.
+It was produced by Pure Flix Entertainment and centers on a Christian family.
 In October 2009, Ryan hosted the first Tween Girl Summit Music Festival.
 "Tween girls are drawn to talented performers who emanate the joy of life, and we are so happy to have teen favorite Debby Ryan as the first host of The Tween Summit Music Festival," said Denise Restauri, founder of The Tween Summit, AllyKatzz.com and AK Tweens.
-Ryan was set to headline the "Terrific Teen Tour", a concert series which co-headlined Mitchel Musso, Jasmine Richards and Savannah Outen, that would start on July 9, 2009 and end on July 14 but the tour was canceled owing to schedule conflicts.
+Ryan was set to headline the "Terrific Teen Tour", a concert series which co-headlined Mitchel Musso, Jasmine Richards and Savannah Outen to start on July 9, 2009 and end on July 14, but it was canceled due to schedule conflicts.
 The tour would have been Ryan's debut as a live musician.
-In 2010, she starred in the young adult film 16 Wishes.
-In addition, the movie introduced Ryan to new audiences, such as the contemporary adult audience since the movie received high viewership in the adults demographic.
-Ryan noted that to prepare for her role in 16 Wishes, she watched numerous Brat Pack movies.
+In 2010, she starred in the young adult film 16 Wishes, which introduced her to more mature audiences.
+She watched numerous Brat Pack movies to prepare for the role.